vmsmith/CookBook/chicken_thighs_braised_artichoke-olives.md

 * 1/4 teaspoon freshly ground black pepper, plus more to taste
 * Bone-in, skin-on chicken thighs, skin removed and patted dry
 * 3 tablespoons olive oil, plus more as needed
-* 1 1/4 cups white wine or chicken broth
+* 1 1/4 cups white wine or chicken stock
 * One can artichoke hearts, drained and halved or quartered
 * 1/2 cup pimento-stuffed green olives